zeespogeira/ADS-HouseOfThings/README.md

 #### 3.3.5.
 Factory Method
 - **Problem in Context**
     - To compare the sensor value with the condition value we have various options.
 The conditions can be, for instance, lower than or equal to.
 Our problem was how to remove the complex chainning of "if conditions" in our class to create a more efficient, organized and easy to read code.
-    - We need to compare the sensor value with the condition value
 - **The Pattern**
     - The Factory Method pattern provides an object (*ComparerFactory*) responsible for deciding the instantiation of the correct implementation.
 - **Implementation**